Kacper Sztuka: FIA Formula 3 Championship

-In November 2023, Sztuka drove for MP Motorsport during the FIA Formula 3 post-season test in Imola In January 2024, Sztuka announced that he had signed with the Dutch-based team to compete in the 2024 FIA Formula 3 Championship.
+In November 2023, Sztuka drove for MP Motorsport during the FIA Formula 3 post-season test in Imola In January 2024, he announced that he had signed with the Dutch-based team to compete in the 2024 FIA Formula 3 Championship.
 However, he struggled during the season, only claiming a single points finish in the Imola sprint race, and finished the season in 27th overall.

 Sztuka left the series after a spending a season in the category.
 Speaking about his time in F3, Sztuka stated would have "went to FRECA" after winning the Italian F4 title.

 Formula Regional

 Sztuka joined G4 Racing to race in the opening round of the 2025 Formula Regional European Championship in Misano.
 He returned to the championship with the team during the sixth round in Imola.
 He then joined RPM for the penultimate round in Hockenheim.